lpolovets/lpolovets.github.io/fellowship/README.md

 * August 25th — September 26th
 * September 29th — October 31st

-We are accepting applications until 11:59pm PT on July 13.
+**We are accepting applications until 11:59pm PT on July 13**.
 We will reach out to finalists on July 14th, conduct interviews July 15-18, and start the first batch on July 21.

 If working with Humba is something that interests you, we highly encourage you to apply below!